earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 ## Geographic vs Projected CRS

 In the previous tutorial, we explored the basic concept of a coordinate reference system.
-During the lesson we looked at two different types of
- Coordinate Reference Systems:
+During the lesson we looked at two different types of Coordinate Reference Systems:

 1. **Geographic coordinate systems:** coordinate systems that span the entire globe (e.g. latitude / longitude).
-2. **Projected coordinate Systems:** coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)
+2. **Projected coordinate systems:** coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)

-In this tutorial, we will discuss the differences between these CRSs in more detail.
+In this tutorial, we will discuss the differences between these `CRS`'s in more detail.

 As we discussed in the previous lesson, each `CRS` is optimized to best represent the: